FarisTheAncient/Archipelago/worlds/fuzzer/README.md

   also specify ranges like `1-10` to make all generations pick a number between 1 and 10 YAMLs.
 - `-t` specifies the maximum time per generation in seconds.
 Defaults to 15s.
+- `--dump-ignored` makes it so option errors are also dumped in the result.